 Dealing with it: As usual, remember that anyone at the treacheries location can take the action and test to discard it and not only the one who has it in their threat area.
 Like with the Hunting Deep One, this card might have some impact on the order in which players take their turn, so the one who does the test goes before the one who just had to leave the vehicle.

-My take: This is a series of cards that deal damage and horror to players on high seas.
+My take: This is a series of cards that deal damage and horror to players.
 It’s a potent package that stacks up very well with the rest of the scenario.
 As is so often the case with this sort of treachery, they are not exactly terrifying by themselves, but drawing multiples can wear someone down.
 Between the smaller hunters and the bigger monsters, and the engagement effects of some Deep Ones, it’s easy to collect some damage and horror here and there.
 Devil Reef is also a scenario that takes a while to play through, so there is plenty of opportunity to draw these treacheries.
 Managing the loss of sanity and stamina can be tricky and is one of the more difficult challenges of Devil Reef.
 If using soak to create a buffer for your own health isn’t an option, then you might want to limit the time you spend at flooded locations.
 Doing so will avoid Stowaway completely and keep the difficulty of the other two cards manageable.

 Threat level: Low to Mid individually, but the whole package is actually a lot more impactful than that.